cedricduffournet/test-ngrx-error/README.md

 ## solution ?

-maybe we could use `shouldTearDownTestingModule` and write something like this ?
+maybe we could use `shouldTearDownTestingModule` in https://github.com/ngrx/platform/blob/master/modules/store/testing/src/mock_store.ts#L21 and write something like this ?

 ```ts
 if (typeof afterEach === "function") {